C4AI/Integrating-Question-Answering-and-Text-to-SQL-in-Portuguese/README.md

 A significant challenge is integrating these systems; each one has specific libraries, requirements and heavy computational demands.
 We developed a cross-platform communication scheme through the file system using a shared mount point to send and receive the questions and answers in different machines independent of their operating systems.

-The files to run our architecture is in the *Integration* folder.
-It is necessary to run all four files at the same time, and ask the question the *classifier_integration.ipynb*
+The files to run our architecture is in the *Final_System* folder.
+It is necessary to run all four files at the same time, and ask the question in the *classifier_integration.ipynb* file.

 ## Acknowledgments